sgraciaguzman/notebook-setup/README.md

 # Getting Started on Github
-This repository serves as a resource to get familiar with github and documents steps on how to integrate github to Jupyter Lab.
-This repo also outlines steps to export a conda vritual environment. repo to test and setup notebook and document steps taken
+This repository serves as a resource to get familiar with github and how to integrate github to Jupyter Lab.
+This repo also outlines steps to export a conda vritual environment.
+Finally this repo can be used to test out new techniques or methods to use githab/ jupyter notebooks without affecting any existing repos/projects.

 ## JupyterLab git extension